How to Move Out of The USA in 2025: A Real Case Story

 Moving to Portugal from USA

-Portugal has become one of the best countries for Americans to move to, thanks to its welcoming atmosphere, affordable cost of living, and straightforward visa options.
+Portugal has become one of the best countries for Americans to move to, thanks to its welcoming atmosphere, and affordable cost of living.
+In fact, it is the fastest country for Americans to relocate to in Europe thanks to its visa options.

 Recent estimates show that over 60,000 expats live in Portugal, with around 11% being American.
 The country offers high quality of life, strong expat communities, and modern infrastructure, all at a lower price point compared to the US.